Reporting

 What Investors Look for in Board Packs

-Investors do not read board packs to admire your formatting.
+Investors do not read board packs to admire the formatting.
 They are looking for specific signals that tell them whether their capital is being deployed effectively and whether the business is tracking toward an exit or follow-on round.

 Management Accounts vs Board Packs

 These terms are often used interchangeably, but they serve different purposes.
-Understanding the difference helps you decide what your company actually needs each month.

 A board pack wraps management accounts with narrative, KPIs, and strategic context.
 It adds the executive summary, variance commentary, SaaS metrics dashboard, and forward-looking projections that help board members understand not just what happened, but why it happened and what comes next.
-The board pack transforms raw financial data into a decision-making tool.

-Monthly Reporting Process
+The Monthly Reporting Process

 Close & Reconcile